-Pro Cyclist Power Output: Train Like a Tour de France Rider & Get Faster
+Pro Cyclist Power Output: Train Like a Tour de France Rider & Raise FTP

 Most professional cyclist’s training these days is overseen by well-renowned coaches and so there’s a lot we can learn from delving into their training data.
 So, just how does a pro cyclist get ready for the toughest races in the world and how can you use their training ideologies to get fast yourself and increase average Watts for cycling?